Godflay/portfolio/content/professional/ptw/index.md

 keywords: ["PTW"]
 type: "professional"
 ---
 I will always be grateful for the opportunity PTW gave me.
 I started as a game tester and they gave me a chance in IT.
-This allowed me to learn a grow not only in IT, but as a person too.
+This allowed me to learn and grow not only in IT, but as a person too.
 # Experience Nov 2020 - May 2021
 Started off as an LQA game tester.
 In this role I learned the very basics of game development and my passion for video games only grew stronger.
 # Experience May 2021 - May 2022